-If the track is not listed in Content ID, please contact support before disputing the claim.
+IMPORTANT: If the track is not listed in Content ID, and you received a copyright claim, please contact support before disputing the claim.

-If the track is listed as registered in Content ID:
+If the track is listed as registered in Content ID, follow these steps:

-When submitting your dispute, select the option that you have a license for the track, and include the following language in your dispute:
+2. When submitting your dispute, select the option that you have a license for the track, and include both of the following in your dispute: